-IF YOU NEED HELP IN MATH 11
+IF YOU NEED HELP IN MATH 12

-• MATH TUTORIAL CENTER (S-43) has FREE DROP-IN TUTORING for MATH 11.

-Go to the Math 10 & 11 table to see if there are tutors for Math 11.

-Math 11 tutors are often in short supply.
-Ask the staff at the desk when there are Math 11 tutors available; you can ask the names of the Math 11 tutors so you know who you are looking for.

-- Precalculus tutors can help with chapters 1, 2, and 5 - Statistics tutors can help with chapters 8 and 9. - FREE ONLINE TUTORING from SMARTTHINKING.COM available in MyPortal Amount of online tutoring may be limited per student during the quarter. - SEE INSTRUCTOR DURING OFFICE HOURS Ask questions about material you need help with. - FIND A STUDY PARTNER OR FORM A STUDY GROUP.
+- MATH TUTORIAL CENTER (S-43) has FREE DROP-IN TUTORING for MATH 12. - FREE ONLINE TUTORING from SMARTTHINKING.COM available in MyPortal Amount of online tutoring may be limited per student during the quarter. - SEE INSTRUCTOR DURING OFFICE HOURS to ask questions about material you need help with. - FIND A STUDY PARTNER OR FORM A STUDY GROUP.
 Working with somebody helps you understand material better.
 Work consistently through the quarter.
 Collaboration is easy: use phone, email, text, or chat if you can't study together in person.
-Find a study partner who is interested in WORKING WITH you, not somebody trying to earn their points based on your effort without their own similar effort.

-• DON'T WAIT UNTIL YOU ARE DROWNING TO GET HELP.
+Find a study partner who is interested in WORKING WITH you, not somebody trying to earn their points based on your effort without their own similar effort. - DON'T WAIT UNTIL YOU ARE DROWNING TO GET HELP.
 Get help as soon as you have difficulty, while there is still time to catch up and improve!
 Classes taken on the quarter system move quickly; if you wait until you are behind, it will be difficult to catch up.
 You probably need this class to transfer.
 Not doing work and/or not getting help early may endanger your transfer plans.
-Your transfer plans may be delayed if you don't pass Math 11.

-• PREPARE FOR EXAMS EARLY:

-Students who start studying several days early are more likely to succeed in this course.
+Your transfer plans may be delayed if you don't pass Math 12. - PREPARE FOR EXAMS EARLY: Students who start studying several days early are more likely to succeed in this course.
 It takes a couple of nights of sleep for material you study to become set in your long-term memory.
 If you cram the day before, you may "blank out" when trying to answer exam questions, or may not recall it quickly enough to finish in time.